paugier/nbabel/py/vector.md

     def square(self):
         # a JIT could completely remove the overhead,
-        # vectorize this and even use a SIMD instruction
+        # vectorize this and use a SIMD instruction
         return self.x**2 + self.y**2 + self.z**2 + self.w**2

     ...